 The skeleton creates a very simple letter.
 This shows the (complete) source on the left and the rendered pdf on the right:

 The vignette example is a little more featureful and shows how to included a letterhead on-demand, as well as a signature.
 Both of these are driven by simple YAML headers as seen on the left:

-The package is working, but not yet on CRAN.
+The package is fully working, and on CRAN.